Burma

 (Allied air attacks made the road worse and worse as each day went by.)

-When the Japanese attack began, 20 Indian Division began a skillful fighting withdrawal that inflicted serious losses on 33 Division.
-17 Indian Division had a more difficult time extricating itself, but both divisions were able to pull back to the Imphal plain.
-Meanwhile 50 Indian Parachute Brigade was fighting desperately to hold the Japanese back from Kohima and from the northeastern approaches to Imphal.
-By now the magnitude of the Japanese offensive was becoming clear, and on 13 March Slim appealed to the highest command levels for the use of transport aircraft to fly in reinforcements.
-This was granted, and 5 Indian Division, fresh from repelling the Japanese counterattack in the Arakan, began to be flown in, with 161 Brigade arriving at Kohima by 20 March.
+With 50 Indian Parachute Brigade committed to the fighting northeast of Imphal, Kokoda was defended only by a few units of rear area troops.
+By now the magnitude of the Japanese offensive was becoming clear, and on 13 March Slim appealed to the highest command levels for the use of additional transport aircraft to fly in reinforcements.
+This was granted, and 5 Indian Division, fresh from repelling the Japanese counterattack in the Arakan, began to be flown in, with 161 Brigade arriving at Dimapur by 20 March.
 The Japanese bid to pin down Slim's reserves with Ha-Go had failed.

 As the Japanese offensive developed, the Chindits became active to the rear of the Japanese forces facing Stilwell's combined Chinese and American forces.
 This would prove only a modest distraction to the Japanese, though much was claimed for it at the time.

 The siege of Imphal dragged on until 22 June, when 2 and 5 Indian Divisions finally linked up along the Kohima road.
 The Japanese forces were now in very serious trouble, having failed to take the British depots and having little or no logistical support of their own.
 On 9 July Mutaguchi finally acknowledge the offensive had failed and ordered a retreat.
 By then the Japanese formations were already losing cohesion.
-Slim kept the pressure up with 5 Indian and 11 East Africa Divisions, and the Japanese retreat turned into a rout in which thousands of Japanese soldiers perished from hunger and disease.
+Slim kept the pressure up with 5 Indian and 11 East African Divisions, and the Japanese retreat turned into a rout in which thousands of Japanese soldiers perished from hunger and disease.

 1944 was disastrous for the Japanese Army in Burma.
 The Japanese suffered 53,000 casualties out of a force of 85,000 men, of whom at least 30,000 died, along with 17,000 pack animals.
 Five divisions were destroyed and two more badly mauled.
 Allied casualties were 17,000 men.
 Kawabe and Mutaguchi were both relieved of their respective commands in August 1944.